paperbenni/paperbenni.github.io/content/posts/ai_pricing.md

 you are a CRUD company, cloud charges are peanuts anyway.
 The assumption always was that if a cloud provider was caught lying about resource utilization their reputation would be ruined, so there's a strong incentive to be honest.
-Or so we thought I guess.
+Or so we thought, I guess.

 I do not comprehend how what most AI companies do is even legal.
 Shouldn't a purchase come with contractual obligations for the party I purchase